JaneliaSciComp/Zebrafish_96well_segmentation_mesure_FPC/README.md

      - Manual: This mode requires manual input for segmentation.<br>
      - None & segmentation only: Outputs only the segmented zebrafish images.<be>

 • Total CSV save method: The program saves a .csv file one directory up from the "Image Dir."
-This .csv will contain measurement data such as "Sample name, Sum area, Averaged area, Sum brightness, Averaged brightness, Number of FPC" for all images.
+This .csv will contain measurement data such as "Sample name, Sum area, Averaged area, Sum brightness, Averaged brightness, Number of FPC" for all images.<br>

-• New CSV: Generates a new .csv named after the folder.
+    - New CSV: Generates a new .csv named after the folder.<br>
-Append to existing CSV: Appends the measurement data to an existing .csv named after the folder.
+    - Append to existing CSV: Appends the measurement data to an existing .csv named after the folder.
+Segmentation

-Segmentation sensitivity: A lower value will segment the zebrafish with a tighter border.
+• sensitivity: A lower value will segment the zebrafish with a tighter border.
 A higher value allows more space around the zebrafish.
 If the segmentation results in a chopped zebrafish, adjust to a larger value.

 • Export outline image: When enabled, this will output an image showing the outline of the segmented zebrafish.